-- (2) Dose may be repeated in 2-3 minutes if necessary. - (3) Maintenance of Amnesia
+- (2) Dose may be repeated in 2-3 minutes if necessary. - (3) Maintenance of Amnesia d) Continue to monitor oxygen saturation and ventilate to desired ETCO2.

 Follow above dosing of either etomidate or ketamine with required repeat dosing every 10-15 minutes.